- Customize your Adobe Creative Cloud and change the language with our guide that provides you the fastest solutions.

 - Click on Add a preferred language option.

-- Now find and install the language you want to use Adobe CC with.
+- Find and install the language you want to use Adobe CC with.

-- Once installed, set the new language as the default display language.
+- Set the new language as the default display language.

 - Launch the Adobe app and check if the language preference is changed.